 Slashing is a process that removes a percentage of staked tokens from misbehaving validation servers.
 Therefore, if you have tokens staked to a validator that gets slashed, you’ll have fewer tokens after the dust clears.

-But rather than punishing slow performance or incorrect validation with slashing, Avalanche simply does not pay a reward in these situations.
+But rather than punishing slow performance or incorrect validation with slashing, Avalanche doesn’t pay a reward in these situations.
 Rewards are only paid when the validation server is correct and sufficiently responsive.

 In other words, you can think of the Avalanche approach to proof of stake as positive reinforcement rather than strict punishment.